jpkalbacher/theoutboundreader/README.md

-# TheOutboundRSS
+# The Outbound Reader

-TheOutboundRSS is an rss reader for The Outbound Collective.
+The Outbound Reader is an rss reader for The Outbound Collective.

 Users can favorite and unfavorite articles, and view their favorite articles under "favorites".

-TheOutboundRSS is updated daily using Heroku's scheduler – running the sync:articles rake task.
+The Outbound Reader is updated daily using Heroku's scheduler – running the sync:articles rake task.